BeamMP/Future-Sepc/ClientStates.md

+## ClientStates

+A ClientState represents the state in which both the launcher and game are, in relation to each other.

 1. `ClientIdentification = 0xC0`: Game connects to the launcher, sends mod version, game version.
 Launcher responds with implementation info.
 2. `Login = 0xC1`: Launcher tells game if already logged in, if not, game sends back login details.
 Repeat until logged in.
 Launcher sends successful login response back to the game.
 3. `QuickJoin = 0xC2`: Launcher tells the game whether there's already a server to connect to.
 If not, waits for the game to ask for something.